4 Ways to Consolidate Credit Card Debt

 A look at credit card debt consolidation methods—and some potential benefits and drawbacks of those options

 Managing debt can be stressful at any time.
-And it’s especially true when you fall behind on bills.
+This is particularly true when you fall behind on bills, especially if you’re watching interest charges build up every month.
 If you find yourself struggling, consolidating your credit card debt could be one way to simplify and lower your payments.

 But there’s plenty to think about as you decide whether consolidation is right for you.
-Keep reading to learn a few things to consider and a few methods of consolidating credit card debt, including potential risks and benefits.
+Keep reading to learn a few things to consider and a few methods to consolidate credit card debt, including potential risks and benefits.

 What Is Credit Card Debt Consolidation?

 In basic terms, credit card debt consolidation allows you to combine several credit card balances.
 If you’re currently making payments on multiple credit cards each month, you may be able to combine them into one monthly payment by using a loan or a balance transfer.